carlfriess/DoritOS/report/Report.md

 ## Memory Management

-We chose to us a linked list as our fundamental data structure.
-Each node represents an allocated or free area of RAM.
-Further more the nodes are stored in the same order as the corresponding regions occur in memory.
+We chose a linked list as our fundamental data structure.
+Each node represents an allocated or free area of RAM and the nodes are stored in the same order as the corresponding regions occur in memory.
 This allows us to easily and efficiently coalesce adjacent regions.

 ```c
 struct mmnode {